alkiranet/terraform-provider-alkira/docs/resources/policy_nat.md

 ### Required

 - `included_group_ids` (List of Number) Defines the scope for the policy.
-Connector associated with groups defined here is where this policy would be applied.
-Groups that associated with branch or on-premise connectors can be used here.
-These group should not contain any cloud connector.
+Connectors associated with groups defined here is where this policy would be applied.
 - `name` (String) The name of the policy.
 - `nat_rule_ids` (List of Number) The list of NAT rules to be applied by the policy.
 - `segment_id` (String) IDs of the segment that will define the policyscope.